 1n 1798 Chapman’s captain was Commander Robert Keen.
 On 21 June, Chapman joined a squadron of frigates under Sir Thomas Williams assisting troops under General Lake fighting Irish rebels near Wexford.
 The harbour was too shallow for Chapman to enter so Williams directed her to anchor close in shore to cover the squadron’s boats blockading the harbour to prevent the rebels escaping.
 Williams then ordered Keen to land and with three gun-boats to occupy a fort at Roslare.
 He did so, driving 200 rebels out of the fort and capturing three cannons.
 The boats then pushed up the harbour and captured the vessels the rebels had gathered.
 In the meantime, Lake had occupied Wexford.

 Chapman returned to escorting convoys, mainly between Milford Haven and Plymouth.
 On 1 February 1799, Chapman sailed from Milford with 25 vessels for Plymouth.
 The wind picked up and on 2 February, one of the convoy, the Helen and Mary, Thomas, master, lost her bowsprit, foremast, and maintop mast.
-She hoisted a reversed ensign as a signal as a sign of distress.
+She hoisted a reversed ensign as a signal of distress.
 Because of the severity of the winds, it was not until the next day that Chapman could get a hawser to Helen and Mary.
 Chapman started a tow, but the hawser broke.
 Eventually Chapman was able to get a hawser aboard again and tow Helen and Mary into Falmouth; Helen and Mary would have foundered without Chapman’s assistance.

 1802-11 General transport